Arthritis Symptoms in Feet

 If you have osteoarthritis, rheumatoid arthritis, post-traumatic arthritis, or gout in your feet, we encourage you to consider orthotic shoes.
 Vionic is proud to offer a substantial selection of men’s and women’s supportive footwear.

-Each pair has built-in arch support, deep heel cups, contoured footbeds, and durable outsoles to reduce joint pain and promote a healthy stride.
-We carry a wide range of styles, including comfortable sandals, slides, walking shoes, flats, active shoes, sneakers, slippers, and more.
+Each pair has built-in arch support, deep heel cups, contoured footbeds, and durable outsoles to reduce and promote a healthy stride.
+We carry a wide range of styles, including comfortable women’s sandals, slides, walking shoes, ballet flats, casual sneakers, slippers, and more.

 External sources: